Clyde0513/Hotel-Booking-Prediction/README.md

 3. Commit your changes
 4. Push to the branch
 5. Submit a pull request

+📝 License
+This project is licensed under the MIT License - see the LICENSE file for details.

 ⭐ Star this repo if you find it useful!